HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 ![File Structure](file-structure.png)

 ## Form Building
 Now that everything is set up, we can start building the form.
-In Angular 2, the are three choices in regards to the type of form building approach we take.
-They are template-driven, reactive, and then the middle of the road approach which incorporates elements of the two former.
+In Angular 2, there are three choices in regards to the type of form building approach we take: template-driven, reactive, and then the middle of the road approach which incorporates elements of the other two.
 You may read more about that [here](https://angular.io/docs/ts/latest/cookbook/form-validation.html).
 The approach we are taking here is the middle of the road.

 First, we need to write our main template file.
 Since all we're doing is displaying a form, it's very simple:
 <button class="right copy btn" data-clipboard-target="#cont-html"><i class="fa fa-clipboard"></i></button><div id='cont-html'>